ItsLJcool/LJ-Arcade-CNE/GameJolt API/readme.md

 #### Parameters
 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Username and User ID are the same thing, but I'm using them interchangeably.
+So its a one parameter function, so you can only use one of the two parameters.

 > - `username` **[ string ]** - The username of the user you are trying to fetch.
 > - `user_id` **[ int ]** - The user id of the user you are trying to fetch.

-Its a one parameter function, so you can only use one of the two parameters.

 #### Example
 ```haxe